 3. Asteya – It involves no stealing and, developing the ability to resist the desire for what does not belong to us.

 4. Brahmacarya – This is about moderation in all our acts, renunciation and celibacy.

-Afterward, there comes Niyama.
+Afterwards, there comes Niyama.
 This is about personal observances.
 So, they are those controls that allow you a perfect relationship with your own inner world.

-Actions inside Niyama
+Actions Inside Niyama

 2. Santosa.
 This is the contentment of mind, serenity, or the faculty to feel comfortable with what you own and what you do not possess.